-- Close all the tabs.
-Look out for the web pages that have heavy flash ads, often they are the reason of frozen Safari and it will also deter Mac’s performance.
+1. Close all the tabs.
+Look out for the web pages that have heavy flash ads, often they are the reason for frozen Safari, and it will also deter Mac’s performance.
 This might be the possible reason why Safari keeps freezing on Mac.

 Note: Common sign of too much background processes running is if your computer heats up real quick with the fan running wild.

-- Now force quit Safari by pressing Control Key along with the mouse cursor clicking on Safari icon in the dock.
+2. Now force quit Safari by pressing Control Key along with the mouse cursor clicking on Safari icon in the dock.
 Choose Quit or Force Quit.
 It is the best way to fix the Safari not responding and further we can look for the deep-rooted reason.

 Note: Turning Off the computer is a better option when your computer along with Safari is also frozen, then hold the Power button for 3 seconds until the screen goes dark.
 Press the power button again to restart your Mac.

-Note: This will delete all the history on your Safari along with cache and this could fix the issue of crashing.
-It is good to make it a habit of clearing cache and history on daily basis to avoid the issue in future.
+Note: This will delete all the history on your Safari along with cache, and this could fix crashing issues.
+It is good to make it a habit of clearing cache and history daily to avoid the issue in future.

-- You can also remove unwanted extensions from Safari to avoid the issue.
-For that, go to Safari-> Preferences.
-On the window opened, go to Extensions tab.
+On the window opened, go to the Extensions tab.
 You will get a list of extensions that you have enabled or installed in your Safari.
-To remove unwanted extensions, click “Uninstall” button.
-You can also uncheck “enable” box for extensions which are not used frequently.
-If you think any of the installed extension is responsible for the crash, try uninstalling the app.
+To remove unwanted extensions, click the “Uninstall” button.
+You can also uncheck the “enable” box for extensions which are not used frequently.
+If you think any of the installed extensions are responsible for the crash, try uninstalling the app.
 Also keeping them up to date is a healthy way to reduce their load on Safari.

-- If any of the fixes don’t work for you, then Safari might not be at fault.
-If you are using an Older Mac machine, and if startup disk is running out of disk space, then it could not be the issue of Safari.
+6. If any of the fixes don’t work for you, then Safari might not be at fault.
+If you are using an Older Mac machine, and if the startup disk is running out of disk space, then it could not be the issue of Safari.